adesai47/c0524-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - What happens when you add a dependency to a package with `npm`?

+node modules folder appears and it gets added to the package.json

 - What is a devDependency and how do you add one to a package?

 meant to support the development process of your web application.
 When installed through the node dependency manager, npm, the devDependencies will get stored in the package